influxdata/docs-v2/content/v2.0/security/secrets/manage-secrets/delete.md

 - Your [organization ID](/v2.0/organizations/view-orgs/#view-your-organization-id) in the request URL
 - Your [authentication token](/v2.0/security/tokens/view-tokens/) in the `Authorization` header
-- An array of secret keys to delete in the requests body
+- An array of secret keys to delete in the request body

 <!-- -->
 ```bash